piotrsoczewka/Lotto/README.md

 In this project, I am going to analyze data (money award, date, location of the winner) of Lotto main prizes over one million zlotys from the last 20+ years.
 The analysis will tell, if there are any monthly, yearly and locational patterns in Lotto's wins distribution.
 While potential findings will not answer how to score 6/6 numbers, it may bring valuable information Lotto's marketers on how, when and where people play Lotto in Poland.

-Data used in the study was scraped from http://megalotto.pl/ and https://www.polskawliczbach.pl/.
-Permision for one time, non commercial usage of the data was given by the owners.

 This exploratory data analysis is realised as the final project in "Data Analyst" bootcamp organized by Reaktor PWN.